As oil slumps, BOJ relies on yogurt, ketchup to hit price goal

 CREDIBILITY ON LINE

-The BOJ will continue to use the government's core CPI as its price target and argues that the new gauge is among various indicators it will use to analyse price trends.
+The BOJ will continue to use the government's core CPI as its price target and argues that the new gauge is among various indicators it will use to analyze price trends.

-But some analysts say the BOJ is putting its credibility on the line by giving markets the impression it is favouring one data over another.
+But some analysts say the BOJ is putting its credibility on the line by giving markets the impression it is favoring one data over another.

 "The BOJ has become a cheerleader for inflation, rather than a central bank that takes an unbiased look at data," said Masaaki Kanno, chief Japan economist at JPMorgan Securities.